 How might my child grieve?

-As their pet’s death is gradually accepted, the frequency with which children express their grief will subside.
-However, if grief becomes protracted and your child is not able to maintain their normal routines, then the assistance of your doctor or a qualified mental health professional should be sought.
+As they gradually accept their pet’s death, children’s expressions of grief will subside.
+However, if their grief becomes protracted and your child is not able to maintain their normal routines, then seek the assistance of your doctor or a qualified mental health professional.

 How can I support my child?

-Grieving a pet has to be done in a child's own way.
-Moving through loss is a process.
-It cannot be hurried.
-Although there is no best or right way for children to grieve their pet, there are ways to support your child.
+A child must grieve their pet in their own way.
+Moving through loss is a process; it cannot be hurried.
+Although there is no “right way” for children to grieve their pet, there are ways you can support your child.

-Find comfort in routines and play.
+- Find comfort in routines and play.
 All creatures, whether human or animal, find comfort in the daily routines that give our days form and focus.
 Maintaining the normal daily schedule for meals, bedtime, and play time is an important part of coping with a life-changing loss.
-Laughter – or taking a break from the sadness – serves as a healing salve for hurting hearts.
+Laughter – or taking a break from the sadness – is a healing salve for hurting hearts.

-Make space for remembering.
+- Make space for remembering.
 Children need to be given time to remember their pet.
 Encourage your child to share their favorite stories about their cat and to remember the happiest times.
-Those memories are part of the natural healing process and can provide great comfort months, and even years, after your cat’s death.
-Friends and family can help by sharing their stories and special memories.
+Those memories help the natural healing process and can provide great comfort months, and even years, after your cat’s death.
+You and other family members can help by sharing your feelings and special memories.
 Children should not feel like they are the only ones grieving and that everyone else has “gotten over it”.

 - Encourage creativity.
-Children with less developed verbal skills benefit from having other opportunities to process their grief.
-Crafting scrap books or memory boxes, or creating a collage of mementos, can provide an outlet for, and give form to, important feelings.
+Children with less developed verbal skills benefit from other opportunities to process their grief.
+Crafting scrapbooks or memory boxes, or creating a collage of mementos, can help them understand and articulate important feelings.
 Young children can be encouraged to manage their grief through drawings, play, or other activities.

-Read with your child.
-There are a number of well-written children's books on the subject of pet loss.
-Visit your lending library or purchase a 'gift' book for your child, that your child can keep as a keepsake.
+- Read with your child.
+There are many well-written children's books about pet loss.
+Visit your lending library or purchase a “gift” book for your child that they can keep as a keepsake.

-Consider a new adoption.
-Well-intentioned people will often suggest a new adoption to ease the pain.
-Although there is no 'right' time to adopt, as some children can bond with a new pet while still grieving for the old one, it is vital that children do not get the message that their cat is easily replaceable.
+- Consider a new adoption.
+Well-intentioned people often suggest a new adoption to ease the pain.
+Although there is no “right” time to adopt, it is vital that children do not get the message that their cat is easily replaced.
 Every cat is a special friend and should be honored as such.
-Allow the time to grieve and heal.
-Children will learn that loss and the grief that accompanies it is a natural part of life.
+Allow time to grieve and heal.
+Children will learn that loss, and the grief that accompanies it, is a natural part of life.

 Remember, children understand death in relation to their age and developmental stage.
 Each child will grieve their pet in their own unique way and at their own pace.
 One child might want to talk about their pet all the time, while another might want to quietly draw pictures.
 The experience of loss is different for everyone, even children.
 Grief is not linear and does not have a timeline.
-Sometimes the grief may return months later, long after a child seems ‘over’ it.
-In all cases, it is only by moving toward the experience of loss, that any of us, children included, can learn to live with it.
+Sometimes the grief may return months later, long after a child seems “over it”.
+In all cases, only when we move toward the experience of loss can we, children included, learn to live with it.
 With care and support, your child can grow through the grief and heal.